Today I become an advocate of community-centered fundraising

 The answer is #2.
 I’m amazed how many people say #1.
 Because we place such a premium on caring over justice.
 Or as Vu Le says, on empathy over justice.
 It’s not that caring and empathy aren’t important.
 They are.
 And they can definitely move people to give.
 But, from the perspective of the person needing help, they don’t care how you feel about helping them.
 A $100 gift helps more than $10.
 Justice matters.

 We’ve reached a turning point.
-In fundraising, and many other things.
+In community-centered fundraising, and many other things.
 Let’s hope we’re up for the challenge.